Crafting the EDGE: Approaching Uncertainty with Determination

-In just two months the environment in America has completely transformed.
-There are 40 million Americans that have lost their jobs with a unemployment rate of 14.7%.
-Many people have been distraught from layoffs while others like me are recent graduates just entering the job market.
-As we now start reopening and restart our economy we must stay determined to prosper.
+In just two months, the environment in America has completely transformed, leaving many to face uncertainty.
+There are 40 million Americans that have lost their jobs, with an unemployment rate of 14.7%.
+Many people have been distraught from layoffs, while others like me are recent graduates just entering the job market.
+As we now start reopening and restarting our economy, we must stay determined to prosper.

-From a young age, I was also told that in order to succeed I had to show respect, compassion and empathy to make a positive difference.
+From a young age, I was told that to succeed I had to show respect, compassion, and empathy.
 I strive to live a life of meaning for myself and others around me.
 I strive to show kindness, respect, and concern for my family, peers, and even strangers.
-I also always maintain a sense of appreciation of the world around me and have a sense of humor.
+I also maintain a sense of appreciation for the world around me and have a sense of humor.
 My journey has had its ups and downs.
 I embraced challenges along the road and celebrated when I solved them.

 The Strategy in Action (STRT 4501) consulting case project worked as an excellent investment in my journey towards my vision.
 I was able to see how other family businesses operate.

-The client, NIRU Diamonds, a supplier of custom diamond solutions for watches and jewelry, presented a challenge of how to best remain competitive in mature diamond industry.
+The client, NIRU Diamonds, a supplier of custom diamond solutions for watches and jewelry, presented a challenge of how to best remain competitive in the mature diamond industry.
 The competition in the diamond and jewelry industry grew in intensity, with bigger players undercutting prices and outproducing others in supply.
-Ranjeet Barmecha, Chairman of the Board and Chief Executive Officer, stated the future revenue projections were not up to the industry’s standards.
-The company strategically planned to expand the company’s revenue stream through the Swiss luxury watch industry in Geneva, however, it needed a way to differentiate to remain competitive moving forward.
+Ranjeet Barmecha, Chairman of the Board and CEO, stated the future revenue projections were not up to the industry’s standards.
+The company strategically planned to expand the revenue stream through the Swiss luxury watch industry in Geneva, however, they needed a way to differentiate to remain competitive moving forward.

 Having a team member connected with the company, helped me relate on a personal level.
-I saw the dialogue between generations and how suggestions can be appropriately implemented.
-Reading deep into the history of the company and the recommendations we made gave examples of what my own family can do.
-Mainly, I connected on how both my family business and NIRU are in a mature phase.
+I saw the dialogue between generations.
+I also saw how suggestions can be appropriately implemented.
+Reading deep into the history of the company and the recommendations we made, provided me with examples of what my own family can do.
+Mainly, I connected with how both my family business and NIRU are in a mature phase.
 NIRU had to make tough decisions to remain competitive.
-The suggestion we made I hope will help NIRU make those decisions.
+The suggestion we made, I hope, will help NIRU make those decisions.

 My family has also started to investigate expanding and diversifying our business.
-In our current environment, all eggs should not be in the same basket.
 Having diversified investments and business will help create a sustainable income source.
 Our recommendation to NIRU on creating a new product line has established the foundations of an action plan that I can use for future projects.
-Furthermore, this project has validated the fact that I truly desire to work in my family business.
+Furthermore, this project has validated that I truly desire to work in my family business.
 I want to embrace the challenges ahead and create what NIRU has.
 I want to work with my family and build on what they have started.

 At Northeastern, I met terrific peers and professors that have shaped who I am today.
 These unique experiences have made me appreciate my time in college and have prepared me for my professional life ahead.